Broadcom promises on security, Qualcomm revamps board

 Qualcomm’s annual shareholder meeting, now slated for April 5, was postponed by 30 days after the Committee on Foreign Investment in the United States (CFIUS) this week ordered a national security review of the takeover.

-The U.S. government has raised concerns that Chinese companies, including the big network equipment and mobile phone maker Huawei Technologies HWT.UL, will take advantage of any openings to take the lead in the next generation mobile phone networks known as 5G.
+The U.S. government has raised concerns that Chinese companies, including the big network equipment and mobile phone maker Huawei Technologies [HWT.UL], will take advantage of any openings to take the lead in the next generation mobile phone networks known as 5G.

 “Broadcom will not sell any critical national security assets to any foreign companies,” the letter said.
 “Of course, any dispositions of assets to foreign buyers would be themselves subject to CFIUS review.”

-Reporting by Arjun Panchadar and Munsif Vengattil in Bengaluru; Editing by Saumyadeb Chakrabarty and Patrick Graham
+Reporting by Arjun Panchadar and Munsif Vengattil in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta